mtreinish/stestr/README.rst

 Overview
 --------

-stestr is a fork of the `testrepository`_ that strips out a lot of the cruft from the testr project and concentrates on being a dedicated test runner runner for python projects.
+stestr is a fork of the `testrepository`_ that concentrates on being a dedicated test runner for python projects.
 The generic abstraction layers which enabled testr to work with any subunit emitting runner are gone. stestr hard codes python-subunit-isms into how it works.
 The code base is also designed to try and be explicit, and to provide a python api that is documented and has examples.

 .. _testrepository: https://testrepository.readthedocs.org/en/latest